puiutucutu/pareto.js/README.md

 ### Advantages

+1. Lightweight

-1. Functional
+2. Functional
  * Only pure functions
  * No side-effects
  * Encourages immutability
  * Auto-curried methods

-2. Lightweight

-3. Better API
+3. Better and smaller API

 4. Made with the newest stuff:
  * ES6